 Joelle and her Pinehurst Trio started out as close friends all living on the same Pinehurst Avenue block in the upper Manhattan neighborhood of Washington Heights.
 Together, they have performed at venues including Lincoln Center, Rainbow Room, Birdland Jazz Club (where she has hosted their 'Jazz Party' night), SubCulture, Zinc Bar, New York Stock Exchange, Four Seasons, Top of the Rock, Regattabar in Cambridge, Mass., The Standard Hotel's Boom Boom Room, Rockwood Music Hall (where they play regularly), & as the featured house band for the James Beard Foundation annual galas and events.

 Joelle's voice can also be heard on a variety of recordings, voiceover spots, jingles, and backup vocals, including on the acclaimed album 'The Historical Conquests of Josh Ritter' (Sony Victor/Independent) and as a backup vocalist for NBC’s Rockefeller Center tree lighting ceremony..

-On stage and screen, Joelle has been featured in the 24 Hour Musicals (Gramercy Theatre), as a soloist with the Boston Holiday Pops, in Jerry Springer The Opera (Speakeasy Stage Company), on The Wendy Williams Show, and as a backup singer for Chris Mann at NBC’s Rockefeller Center Tree Lighting Ceremony.
+On stage and screen, Joelle has been featured in the 24 Hour Musicals (Gramercy Theatre), as a soloist with the Boston Holiday Pops, in Jerry Springer The Opera (Speakeasy Stage Company), and on The Wendy Williams Show.

-Joelle studied at NEC’s preparatory jazz program, Tanglewood, Indiana University’s School of Music, and holds a Bachelor of Music from Boston University's College of Fine Arts.
-She grew up in the Boston area, has 3 younger brothers, and is a proud ginger.
+Joelle studied at New England Conservatory prep school, Tanglewood, Indiana University’s School of Music, The New Contemporary & Commercial Music Vocal Pedagogy Institute, and holds a bachelors of music from Boston University's College of Fine Arts.
+She grew up in the Boston area, has three younger brothers and is a proud ginger.